Paris Hilton: Stalking and other incidents

-On September 20, 2012, an audio of what was perceived as homophobic comments made by Hilton, leaked onto the Internet.
+On September 20, 2012, an audio of what was perceived as homophobic comments made by Hilton leaked onto the Internet.
 Following the backlash caused, she issued an apology through GLAAD.

-In November 2013, an "obsessed fan", flew a plane over Malibu with two banners, one of which read, "Can't Get Paris Whitney Hilton Out of My Mind."
-The other read, "Mr. & Mrs. Hilton, may I court your daughter Paris?".
-The same person reportedly posed as a flower deliveryman to gain access to her gated community, where he left her a classic Cadillac, in 2015.
-In October 2014, Lukas Redanz, a man who was completely covered with tattoos of Hilton and appeared to be "extremely drunk", was arrested after he reportedly went to her gated community "to see her".
+Between 2013 and 2015, an "obsessed fan" repeatedly attempted to contact Hilton; he flew a plane over Malibu with two banners proposing to her, and posed as a flower deliveryman to gain access to her gated community, where he left her a classic Cadillac.
+In February 2014, Lukas Redanz, a German man who was completely covered with tattoos of Hilton and appeared to be "extremely drunk", was arrested after he reportedly went to her gated community "to see her".
 In December 2014, Hilton filed a report with the Los Angeles Police Department after receiving anti-Semitic messages on social media from a man who believed she was Jewish; he threatened to rape and kill her.

-Between 2015 and 2017, Hilton was the target of an identity theft scheme by Paytsar Bkhchadzhyan, a woman who used Hilton's credit cards to book a party at the Hollywood Roosevelt Hotel worth around $53,000.
-She also pretended to be Hilton in emails to her employees, convincing them to transfer $106,000 to her account, and hacked her sister Nicky and father Rick Hilton in an attempt to gain passwords to various other accounts.
+Between 2015 and 2017, Hilton was the target of an identity theft scheme by Paytsar Bkhchadzhyan, who used Hilton's credit cards to book a party at the Hollywood Roosevelt Hotel worth around US$53,000, pretended to be her in emails to her employees, convincing them to transfer US$106,000 to her account, and hacked her sister Nicky and father Rick Hilton in an attempt to gain passwords to various other accounts.
 She also stole nude photos of Hilton from her iCloud account.
 Bkhchadzhyan was arrested in 2017 for bank fraud conspiracy, and was later sentenced to 57 months in prison and ordered to pay restitution.